asi7296/100_days_of_infosec/README.md

 /AppSec - Application Security
 /Identity - Authentication and Authorization

-*Each directory will contain .md files for each day that I explore a topic within that domain*
+## Each directory will contain .md files for each day that I explore a topic within that domain.
+Files include notes, references, PoCs.

 ------------
 ## Tracking